USC is a proud sponsor of Woodford Folk Festival

 Sunday 1 January, 11am, GREENhouse

 This dynamic session will explore the future of agriculture through some of the world’s most heavily trafficked commodities: coffee and cocaine.
-Dr Karl, political scientist Dr Bronwyn Stevens and community development expert Dr Lila Singh-Petersen will explain the links between free trade, public policy and food security, with a focus on how luxury consumption in the West influences agricultural production in developing nations.
+Dr Karl, political scientist Bronwyn Stevens and community development expert Dr Lila Singh-Peterson will explain the links between free trade, public policy and food security, with a focus on how luxury consumption in the West influences agricultural production in developing nations.
 The session will also touch on how agriculture policy impacts the illicit drug trade, and the economic arguments around medicinal and recreational drug use in an increasingly globalised marketplace.